 AACC recognizes and celebrates outstanding contributions through a strong awards program.
 Most awards go to individuals in the field of laboratory medicine, but some, such as the lectureship award, are often given to noteworthy people from other disciplines.
 AACC presents twelve awards each year with financial support from the clinical laboratory industry.
 For information on award winners and how to nominate deserving lab professionals, go to the AACC Awards web site

-The Van Slyke Foundation (VSF) is AACC's philanthropic program.
+The Directed Donations Program is AACC's philanthropic program.
 Its purpose is to encourage excellence in science and raise interest in the practice of clinical laboratory medicine.

 Society for Young Clinical Laboratorians (SYCL)